mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 * Running more hyperparameter tuning jobs concurrently gets more work done quickly, but a tuning job improves only through successive rounds of experiments.
 Typically, running one training job at a time achieves the best results with the least amount of computing time.

+## Model Deployment

+**To Deploy and host on Amazon SageMaker:**
+1. Create the model: Use the CreateModel API, Name the model, and tell Amazon SageMaker where it is stored.
+2. Create an HTTPS endpoint configuration: Use the CreateEndpointConfig API.
+Associate it with one or more created models.
+Set one or more configurations (production variants) for each model, For each production variant, specify instance type and initial count, and set its initial weight (how much traffic it receives).
+3. Deploy an HTTPS endpoint based on an endpoint configuration: Use the CreateEndpoint API.

+**Deployment Techniques:**
+1. **Blue/green deployment technique:** provides two identical production environments.
+You can use this technique when you need to deploy a new version of the model to production.
+This technique requires two identical environments:
+    * A live production environment (blue) that runs version n.
+    * An exact copy of this environment (green) that runs version n+1.
+2. **Canary deployment:** Compare the performance of different versions of the same feature while monitoring a high-level metric.